National Emergency Management Ministers’ Meeting

 The Australian Government has developed a document to track the progress of implementing the Royal Commission’s recommendations.
 Updates to the document will be published monthly, ensuring the community is aware of the crucial work being achieved across all levels of government and industry to improve national emergency management capabilities.

-The Tasmanian Government is the only state government to have so far formally replied to the Royal Commission’s final report.
+The Victorian, South Australian, Tasmanian and Australian Capital Territory Governments are the only state and territory governments to have so far formally replied to the Royal Commission’s final report.
 While other state and territory governments have confirmed their commitment to progressing Royal Commission recommendations, they are still considering their formal responses to the final report.

 The NEMMM was preceded by the Ministerial Council for Police and Emergency Management (MCPEM), which was disbanded because of the Review of COAG Councils and Ministerial Forums in 2020.
 Information and past communiqués from MCPEM can be found on the